mateo9x/shopApp/README.md

 Spring:

-> Unzip images and paste them where do you prefer.
+> Unzip Images.rar and paste them where do you prefer.
 >
 > Then set all the properties:
 >